fnf-org/SignupSheet/NOTES.md

 The current code has the Staff Sheet schema partly implemented in Strapi.
 The application can:

-1. Use the whole sheet editor to clear and load the Source/Role/Job parts
+1. Use the whole sheet editor to clear and load the Source/Role/Job/Coordinator parts
-1. Coordinators don't work for no reason

-This version uses a generated client, which provides a way of accessing backend objects that's a bit like ORM.
-It reduces a lot (but not all of) tedious glue code.
-Here's how to generate the client code:
+1. Display a simplified job page

+This is probably as far as I'm going to take functionality.
+The GraphQL implementation is interesting because you can do so much work in a single query.
+The `clade` query loads an entire page worth of data to display.

+The generated code can be created by:

 ```
 rm -rf signup/graphql_client && ariadne-codegen client
 ```

+The generated classes are pretty handy.
+They're made a bit less convenient by the Strapi schema which has both content and metadata, increasing the depth of useful stuff.

 ### Next Steps

-Build out more of the back end access.
+Build an authentication flow.

 ## Issues